Dr Heidi Stöckl

-In collaboration with the Mwanza Intervention Trials Unit in Mwanza Tanzania, funded by an ERC Starting Grant, she currently conducts the first longitudinal study on intimate partner violence among adult women in a low and middle income country.
+In collaboration with the Mwanza Intervention Trials Unit in Mwanza, Tanzania, funded by an ERC Starting Grant, she currently conducts the first longitudinal study on intimate partner violence among adult women in a low and middle income country.
 In a separate study, they are also looking at intimate partner violence among men in Mwanza.

 A world I believe in (1:00): http://www.whatworks.co.za/resources/film-and-audio/item/75-perfectworl…

 Interview for Reproductive Health Matters on Intimate Partner Homicide: http://www.rhmatters.org/

 Conceptual frameworks for Transferable Skills and Foundations for Sexual and Reproductive Health

 1. Prevalence, risk factors and health outcomes of intimate partner violence and women's coping strategies, with a special focus on pregnancy, adolescents and older women

 3. Women's economic empowerment and intimate partner violence

 4. Interventions preventing and addressing intimate partner violence